Vigraha of Lord Anjaneya sculpted on the rock sanctified by Sri Rama.

 Pujya Sri Raghavendra

-Pujya Guru Sri Raghavendra of Mantralaya It is a popular belief; Pujya Sri Raghavendra is the reincarnation of Sankukarna, Prahlada, Bahlika, Vyasaraja tirtha in order.
-In his previous incarnation Pujya Sri Raghavendra was Sri Vyasaraja who had established 732 shrines for Lord Anjaneya and had personally worshiped Lord Venkateswara.
+Pujya Guru Sri Raghavendra of Mantralaya It is a popular belief; Pujya Sri Raghavendra is the reincarnation of Sankukarna, Prahlada, Bahlika, and Vyasaraja tirtha in order.
+In his previous incarnation, Pujya Sri Raghavendra was Sri Vyasaraja who had established 732 shrines for Lord Anjaneya and had personally worshiped Lord Venkateswara.
 It is no wonder that Pujya Sri Raghavendra was named Venkatanatha [purvashrama nama] in this incarnation and a devotee of Lord Venkateswara.
 Readers may kindly read the brief biography of Pujya Sri Raghavendra in our Hanumath Devotees section.

 Sri Raghavendra Brindavan